 Martha settled down to sleep.
 She hoped Papa was right about the Lord forgiving her.
 She didn’t feel good now, in the dark, thinking how she killed two men.
-When she finally drifted off her dreams were troubled until the warrior came, the one she’d seen on the ridge.
-He was tall, strong and regal, with a broad face, a heavy brow and black eyes with the luster of a moonless night sky.
-He smelled wonderful, like fresh-cut cedar.
+When she finally drifted off her dreams were troubled until the warrior came, the one she’d seen at the trading post.
+Did she see him on the ridge?
+He was tall, regal, with a broad face, a heavy brow and black eyes with the luster of a moonless night sky.
+And that wonderful scent of fresh-cut cedar.
 Martha got a queer hot feeling in her belly.
-He nodded, then disappeared in a whiff of wind.
+He nodded, then disappeared in a swirl of wind.
 She woke with a start.
 A sound came from the copse of trees.
 She saw a flash of white, heard the snap of a rein.
-And the scent!
-Fresh-cut cedar.
+The air held a hint of fresh-cut cedar.

 She chided herself for being a fool, then chided herself for chiding.
 Something terrible had happened.
-She was allowed to dream of her warrior, even if he made her see things that weren’t there.
+She was allowed to dream of her warrior, even if he made her see, hear and smell things that weren’t there.
 She lay back down hoping he’d come to her again.

 A little past sunrise, Papa and Mathias came back from the copse where they had stashed the bodies, Mathias talking a blue streak.
 The bodies were gone, he said.
 Martha said a bear must’ve come.
 Papa said more than likely, but there was no sign of them being dragged off, no tracks.

 They ate hardtack and slurped coffee, then there was nothing left but to get on the road.
 Martha climbed up next to Papa and Mathias with heavy limbs.
 She really had to go be some old whiskered fella’s wife.
 Papa could at least tell her a little more.